schuchard/kevinschuchard.com-2023/src/pages/blog/2019-04-18-http-interceptor.md

   - http
 ---

-HTTP Interceptors provide a flexible mechanism to control your application when dealing with network related resources.
+HTTP Interceptors provide a flexible mechanism to control your application when dealing with network-related resources.
 They’re similar to middleware in other frameworks and allow network logic to be abstracted and reused.

 ## Resources